 Investigate the scope of digital photography, at this point in time, in your locality.
+You might do this using any or all of the following methods:

-- You might do this using any or all of the following methods: - You might contact a photographic equipment supplier such as Kodak and ask them what they supply for digital photography, and how digital photography compares with film photography, and in what situations - You might look at articles written about digital photography in magazines or newspapers. - You might speak with people who work in industry (eg. Printing, publishing, graphics, advertising, or computing) and ask them what the latest is with digital photography and how it is used in their industry. - Perhaps you will visit a shop that sells equipment used in digital photography, look at a demonstration of the equipment, and discuss its use with the salesperson - Go onto the web and do a search for issues related to digital imaging eg. new developments, new cameras, current applications, available software
+- You might look at articles written about digital photography in online, magazines or newspapers. - You might speak with people who work in industry (e.g. printing, publishing, graphics, advertising, or computing) and ask them what the latest is with digital photography and how it is used in their industry.
+Perhaps approaching members of a local Camera Club. - Visit a shop that sells equipment used in digital photography, look at a demonstration of the equipment, and discuss its use with the salesperson. - Go onto the web and do a search for issues related to digital imaging e.g. new developments, new cameras, current applications, available software.